zgfh/pxdocs/content/reference/CLI/role.md

 ## Using your custom roles
 Once you've created your custom roles, you can simply add the role names during token generation/user management.

-* For OIDC, see your provider documentation on how to add the `roles` identifier to your tokens.
-Note: Some OIDC providers have differently scoped roles at the system or user level.
+* For OIDC, see your provider documentation on how to add the `roles` identifier to your tokens. __Note:__ Some OIDC providers have differently scoped roles at the system or user level.
 Please ensure that you've added the roles at the base level of the token.

-* For self-signed tokens, add the custom role in your auth-config during token creation.
+* For self-signed tokens, add the custom role in your auth-config during token creation:

 ```text
 name: Jim Stevens
 email: jstevens@portworx.com